joao-faust/dynamic-qr-codes/README.md

 If you are using Windows, it is recommended to enable the integration between Docker and WSL.
 Otherwise, you may experience performance issues during container execution.

-Don’t forget to select the **private network** option when installing Docker on Windows.

 Before deploying the application, clone this repository by running:

 ```bash